How Campaigns use workflows

 Navigate to Campaigns and click Create Campaign.
 Search the Codemod Registry by name or keyword, then select the codemod you want to run.
 Use the version picker to choose a specific version or default to the latest.Pro codemods are available to Pro and Enterprise plan customers.

-Select target repository
+Select target repositories

 Codemod needs access to your repositories via the GitHub App or GitLab integration.
 If no repositories appear, connect your account first.